-Growing out of the original association formed in 1898 (OGOSH - the Old Girls of Surbiton High School), the Green & Silver Club has become the association for all pupils, parents and staff, past and present.
+Growing out of the original association formed in 1898 (OGOSH - the Old Girls of Surbiton High), the Green & Silver Club has evolved to encompass all pupils, parents, and staff; past and present as one community.
 It is run by a committee of members.
-The association focuses on celebrating the benefits of a Surbiton High School education through providing opportunities to create and rekindle memories, as well as to help forge beneficial connections between its members.
+The Club focuses on celebrating the benefits of a Surbiton High School education by providing opportunities to create and rekindle memories, as well as to help forge beneficial connections between its members.